-Our son, Leo, was born on 12th June 2017 over 14 weeks premature and weighing just 790 grams.
+Our son, Leo, was born on 12th June 2017 over 14 weeks premature and weighing just 790 grams – less than a bag of sugar.
 I was in London away from my home city of Dundee.
 It was a big shock and I was in no way prepared for having my baby.

 When we were referred to Lucy Air Ambulance for Children we had never heard of them before but were pleased when Nicola made contact with us to offer their services.
 Lucy liaised with us, the transport team and our medical team to arrange the flight for 4th July.
 It was much better to know what date we would be travelling but it was going to be a stressful day!